dragonfly-science/dragonfly-website/content/work/vibrant-planet/content.md

 (from Netflix, FaceBook, Lyft and Guidewire).
 The Land Tender platform was built to inform and accelerate natural resource management and protection with the goal of keeping forests and other natural landscapes intact.

+ Top image: False colour images of identified trees before and after a fire.